 Now, it would be nice if we could just say ‘here are the three things you need to do to meet each criterion’.
 But the reality is a little more complicated than that.
 After all, choosing the appropriate security safeguards to fulfil the relevant criteria depends on a range of factors.
 These factors include budget, local regulations, customer expectations, operational capacity and the level of employee expertise.

 For that reason, no checklist can be overly specific.
 SOC 2 is different for different organizations.
 The critical point is that you need (appropriate) processes in place to meet the specified criteria.
 Your SOC 2 auditor will be providing his opinion whether you have met the stringent criteria, not that you’ve simply followed a generic set of best practice codes.
 Think about it: you could install best-in-class technology, but that counts for nothing if the responsible employees don’t have the time or expertise to run the software properly.

-While SOC 2 is uncompromising and demands a high level of system security and integrity, businesses, in reality, have a lot of flexibility in how they go about meeting those standards.
+While SOC 2 is uncompromising and demands a high level of information security, businesses, in reality, have a lot of flexibility in how they go about meeting those standards.